 You can read all about that in my article: How to paint plastic, right here.

-But the easiest and safest way to paint 3D prints is sanding and priming the print before applying the paint.
+But the easiest and safest way to paint 3D prints is by sanding and priming the print before applying the paint.

 You can use any type of paint that you want but I highly recommend using acrylic paint.
 Especially acrylic paint from Vallejo is great for painting plastic.